-- Establish tree maintenance and tree planting as key ways to reach canopy goals. - Regulations include a scaled incentives approach for preservation of priority trees that contribute to meeting canopy minimums. - Retention standards prioritize trees over 18" DBH, particularly native, climate-adaptive species, and tree groups or groves. - Preserved trees must meet health and species criteria to qualify toward canopy targets or site plan flexibilities. - Removal is discouraged but not prohibited the framework allows removal with increasing mitigation requirements based on tree size and number removed.
+- Establish tree maintenance and tree planting as key ways to reach canopy goals. - Regulations include a scaled incentives approach for preservation of priority trees that contribute sooner to meeting canopy minimums. - Removal is discouraged but not prohibited, the policy allows removal with increasing mitigation requirements based on tree size and number removed. - Removal of required and protected trees on vacant lots are most strictly limited - Retention standards prioritize trees over 18" DBH, particularly native, climate-adaptive species, and tree groups or groves. - Preserved trees must meet health and species criteria to qualify toward canopy targets or site plan flexibilities.

-3. Tree Replacement & Mitigation Policy
+Tree Replacement & Mitigation Policy

 When trees do get removed, replacement and mitigation policies determine what and how much needs to be replanted, any planting alternatives, and any other mitigation measures needed.
 Replacement and mitigation policies can help ensure that lost tree canopy is replaced in a flexible and effective way that supports long-term urban forest goals.
 The draft policy outline below shifts from a tree-for-tree replacement model to a canopy-based approach.
 The policy emphasizes functional outcomes to help ensure that new trees contribute meaningfully to climate resilience, livability, and equitable canopy distribution.
-Impact fees and flexible planting standards would help incentivize tree preservation where possible, and the fees could help support consulting municipal arborist services and strategic planting efforts where existing canopy is insufficient.